 Use social media.Set up a Facebook page for your business.Use Twitter and Instagram as well as Pinterest to promote your business and other services to gain followers.‘Liking’ other wedding suppliers is a great way of gaining interest and likes for your own profile.
 Make sure your pages are updated on a very regular basis with relevant photos and comments.
 You can link these to your website to help drive potential clients in your direction.

 The Bridal Makeup Academy is a proud proud supporter of the Look Good Feel Better Charity

 For those of you who are not already aware, Look Good Feel Betteris an international charity offering free confidence-boosting skincare, makeup workshops, and masterclasses for people undergoing cancer treatment.

 Many patients attribute the workshops to making them feel more like themselves and are part of their journey to recovery and getting themselves back

 Recovery is about how you feel inside and about what is going on in your mind.
 The more positive you feel about things the better you can cope.

 At the Bridal Makeup Academy we want to help build awareness for this amazing charity and positively encourage students to put their newfound skills to good use and consider volunteering for LGFB.

 Please take a moment to watch The Voices Of LGFB below.

 I'm Jennifer Jane, International Bridal Makeup Artist and Founder of The BMA.
-Here, I'll recommend my favourite products, share tips and tricks and talk more about the Academy, our outlook and how we work.
+Here, I'll recommend my favorite products, share tips and tricks, and talk more about the Academy, our outlook, and how we work.